 “We want the tape to be of good quality.
-It doesn’t need to be with a camera man, but we want to be able to see their faces, and we want it to be shot well.
-Ideally it’s great to have a good reader because sometimes that can destroy an audition.
+It doesn’t need to be with a cameraman, but we want to be able to see their faces, and we want it to be shot well.
+Ideally, it’s great to have a good reader because sometimes that can destroy an audition.
 We saw one where a guy was reading the stage directions in between the lines.” —Rob Kelly, “The A List”

 “Have a separate take where the actor shoots themselves and says their height and we can see their full body shot and do an introduction.
-If we’re casting someone from another country and potentially no one is going to meet them, I want to see what they’re about.
+If we’re casting someone from another country, and potentially no one is going to meet them, I want to see what they’re about.
 That’s really helpful.
-It should be well lit and we should be able to hear you.
+It should be well-lit, and we should be able to hear you.
 Sometimes I receive self-tapes and I’m not sure that the person watched the self-tape back before they sent it.
-I’m talking on a superficial technical level, it’s always helpful if someone completely separate can have a look, not at the acting or acting level, but to consider the tape quality and ask, ‘Does the tape have what I would need in order to determine whether this person can be good for a role or not?
+I’m talking on a superficial technical level.
+It’s always helpful if someone completely separate has a look, not at the acting or acting level, but to consider the tape quality and ask, ‘Does the tape have what I would need in order to determine whether this person can be good for a role or not?
 Can I actually see the person’s facial expressions and all the things that we need in order to cast them?’
-Watch the tape back and put yourself in the seat of the CD who hasn’t met you and ask if it is strong enough to say yes, let’s go for it.” —Rose Wicksteed, “Genius”
+Watch the tape back and put yourself in the seat of the CD who hasn’t met you and ask if it is strong enough to say yes, let’s go for it.” —Wicksteed

 “Natural acting and understanding the piece and the character.
 Sometimes what we like is someone just taking a chance or taking a different direction.
 We like someone who could maybe go and do something different with the piece, and it may or may not work but that’s exciting for an actor to just do something different.
 It makes them stand out.
 Just be very natural.
 Confidence is another thing.
 You’ve got to have confidence because you’d be leading a show.
-We don’t want someone who’s too cocky but we also need someone who can hold their own.” —Kerrie Mailey, “The A List”
+We don’t want someone who’s too cocky, but we also need someone who can hold their own.” —Kerrie Mailey, “The A List”